blakemcbride/Kiss/README.md

 ## Quick Start

-Presuming you have the Java JDK (tested with Java 8 & 11), GIT, and an Internet connection, you can run the following commands to download, install, configure, and run Kiss, tomcat, and the required JAR files:
+Presuming you have the Java JDK (tested with Java 8, 11, and 17), GIT, and an Internet connection, you can run the following commands to download, install, configure, and run Kiss, tomcat, and the required JAR files: